 A pricing model called interchange plus pricing allows businesses to have the best of both worlds — a flat, fixed markup from the processor and competitive pricing.

 We've explained interchange plus pricing in detail before.
 Our credit card processing guide covers the finer points of why interchange plus is more competitive and transparent than other forms of pricing, including flat rate.
 In short, interchange plus pricing separates the costs of interchange and assessments from the processor's markup.

 Flat rate pricing has two redeeming qualities; it's simple and it is sometimes offered without a transaction fee.

 Known costsIt's relatively easy to forecast what charges will be with fixed-rate pricing — simply multiply gross sales by the processor's rate to calculate charges.

 Simplicity seems like a small comfort considering flat rate pricing is typically 20% more expensive than other forms of pricing, but nonetheless, some businesses are willing to pay to have a flat rate.

 Don't be fooled by simplicity.
 Instead, side step fancy marketing ploys like flat rate pricing for truly competitive rates and fees like those offered by processors here in CardFellow's marketplace.
-CardFellow only allows processors to use interchange plus pricing, making it easy for our clients to compare and select an exceptionally competitive processing solution.
+CardFellow only allows processors to use true pass-through pricing, making it easy for our clients to compare and select an exceptionally competitive processing solution.